 White Beaked Dolphin Facts

-- The White Beaked Dolphin was first recognized as separate species in 1846, by the famous taxonomist John Edward Gray.
-It was, in fact, one of the first known species in its genus.
+- The stunning White Beaked Dolphin was first recognized as separate species in 1846, by the famous taxonomist John Edward Gray.
+It was also, in fact, one of the first known species in its genus.

 - A great deal of mystery still surrounds this endearing ocean creature, however.
 Marine biologists know almost nothing about either the life expectancy or breeding patterns of the animal.

-- The animal’s numbers appear stable for the moment, yet many consider them at risk due to the effects of climate change on their specific habitat.
+- Finally, the truly amazing animal’s population numbers appear stable for the moment.
+However, many consider it to be at risk due to the effects of climate change on its specific habitat.

 White Beaked Dolphin Physical Description

 The White Beaked Dolphin represents a medium-sized species of dolphin.
 It attains a maximum length of roughly 10 ft (3.1 m) and may weigh as much as 780 lb (354 kg).
 The cetacean also has the longest flippers of any known dolphin.

 The upper body and flanks also typically display a dark gray, with patches of lighter gray.
 The underside is a light gray or off-white.